bieyuanxi/bevy_learn/introduce_code/state.md

 ### Run systems OnEnter/OnExit/OnTransition state
 This system runs when we enter `AppState::Menu`, during the `StateTransition` schedule.

-All systems from the exit schedule of the state we're leaving are run first, and then all systems from the enter schedule of the state we're entering are run second.

 ```rust
 app.add_systems(OnEnter(AppState::Menu), setup_menu)
     .add_systems(OnExit(AppState::Menu), cleanup_menu)